abrasumente233/langtons-ant/README.md

-# langtons-cat
+# Langton's Cat
-An implementation of Langton's Ant in React
+An implementation of Langton's Ant in React.

+# Development
+In progressing...